Botanical Name: Cattleya orchid species and hybrids

 Temperature: Slightly cooler (60-70°F/16-21°C) nights, and warmer (75-85°F/24-29°C) days will trigger blooming.

 Soil: Orchid potting mix or half-half mix of medium-grade fir bark and perlite

-Fertilizer: Feed every 2 weeks with orchid fertilizer while plant is growing (spring and summer), and once a month the rest of the year.
+Fertilizer: Orchids like a steady diet of nutrients, and a fertilizer specially made for orchids will give them just what they want to grow and bloom.
+Feed every 2 weeks with orchid fertilizer while plant is growing (spring and summer), and once a month the rest of the year.

 Propagation: Divide pseudobulbs into clumps of 3 or more and pot in separate containers.